artifacthub/hub/docs/helm_annotations.md

 Use this annotation to indicate the capabilities of the operator your chart provides.
 It must be one of the following options: Basic Install, Seamless Upgrades, Full Lifecycle, Deep Insights or Auto Pilot.
 For more information please see the [capability level diagram](https://artifacthub.io/static/media/capability-level-diagram.svg).

+- **artifacthub.io/prerelease** *(boolean string, see example below)*

+Use this annotation to indicate that this chart version is a pre-release.
+This status will be displayed in the UI's package view, as well as in new releases notifications emails.

 ## Example

 Artifact Hub annotations in `Chart.yaml`: